annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 CSP is about focusing on the roads, rather than the cars.
 The features and capabilities of a message-passing systems are not primarily defined by the code between which messages are exchanged, or their content, but by the transport over which they travel.

 In CSP channels are first class.
-Instead of each process being tightly coupled to a single mailbox, channels can be independely created, written to, read from and passed betwen processes.
+Instead of each process being tightly coupled to a single mailbox, channels can be independently created, written to, read from and passed between processes.

 A channel is a threadsafe queue.
 Any task with a reference to a channel can add messages to one end, and any task with a reference to it move messages from the other.
-Unlike actors, where messages are sent to and from specific actors, senders dont have to know about receivers or vice versa.
+Unlike actors, where messages are sent to and from specific actors, senders don't have to know about receivers or vice versa.

 Treating the channels as first class gets rid of callback hell in two areas where there is traditionally a lot: asynchronous IO and UI programming.

 One weakness of CSP is that there is not as much focus on distribution and fault tolerance.
-Also, as with both threads and locks and actors, CSP programs are susceptible to deadlock and have no direct support for parallelism.
+Also, as with both threads-and-locks and actors, CSP programs are susceptible to deadlock and have no direct support for parallelism.

 Most of the difference between actors and CSP result from the differing focus of the communities: Actors has focused on fault tolerance and distribution and CSP on efficiency and expressiveness, so choosing between them is largely a question of deciding which of these aspects is most important to you.